-This article has some little script snippets that should ease the installation of XDS and related programs (XDS-viewer, xdsstat, xdsgui).
+This article has some little script snippets that should ease the installation of XDS and related programs like (XDS-viewer, xdsstat, xdsgui).
 It is assumed that binaries (or links to binaries) should go to /usr/local/bin .
+This means that you should do this as the administrator (root), or have sudo rights (Mac, and some Linux distros).

 Log in as root - we need write permission for /usr/local/bin .

-To get the XDS package if you are an academic user,
+If you are an academic user, as root

 cd /usr/local/bin wget -O- ftp://ftp.mpimf-heidelberg.mpg.de/pub/kabsch/XDS-INTEL64_Linux_x86_64.tar.gz | tar xzvf - ln -sf XDS-INTEL64_Linux_x86_64/* .